 Going Out The Door was the best thing that could’ve ever happened to me.

 P.S.
-The Door is now being refurbished and will find a new home on the wall in my office of GoingOutTheDoor.com
+The Door has now been refurbished and has found a new home on the wall in my office of GoingOutTheDoor.com

 Thank you to the men who did not have to love me for helping me make this possible.
 Mike and Johnny for swaying Fred to give it to me.
 Dave and Jake for refurbishing it.
 The Barber boys for installing it.
 And then, my sweet husband, who stood by me for months to see this through.
 Ya, it was a deal.